-What is Artists for Kids’ Culture?
+What is Artists for Kids Culture?

-AKC maintains close networks with social and community workers, schools and child advocacy groups to understand and meet real cultural and creative needs.
+AKC maintains close networks with social and community workers, schools and child advocacy groups to understand and meet cultural and creative needs.

 A Child’s Story

-“Kim lives for dancing, she wakes up on the mornings when she has dance lessons with a smile on her face and says excitedly: “It’s dancing day today”.
-Kim dances around the house all the time, which her grandmother feels is so good for her as it makes her happy and helps her deal with the stresses in her life.
+Kim lives for dancing.
+When she wakes up on dance mornings, she has a smile on her face and says excitedly, ‘It’s dancing day today’.
+Kim dances around the house all the time, which her grandmother feels is good for her as it makes her happy and helps her deal with the stresses in her life.
 Kim’s academic results are the highest they have ever been.
-She is now getting A’s and A+’s, and her grandmother suspects that there is a connection between the dance and school results, as she has gained so much confidence and self belief.”
+She is now getting As and A+’s.
+She has gained so much confidence and self belief.

 WORKING WITH CHILDREN

 All members of the AKC Committee hold Victorian WWC Certification.